qgindi/LibreAutomate/Other/DocFX/_doc/editor/Code editor.md

 Click a symbol and press F12.
 Or click the "source code" link in the autocompletion item info or parameter info window.

 If the symbol is defined in your code, it opens that file and moves the text cursor.
 If the symbol is from .NET runtime, it can help to find the source code online.

+#### Go to script, file, URL
+Click a file path string and press F12 to select it in File Explorer.
+In the same way you can open folders, script files and web pages.
+It also works in meta comments, other comments and in code like `folders.System + @"notepad.exe"`.
+If the path etc does not start and end with ", at first select it.

 #### Error info
 Errors are detected in editor, as well as when compiling the code.
 Code parts with errors have red squiggly underlines, warnings green.
 A tooltip shows error/warning description.
 Also can contain links to fix the error: add missing `using namespace` or Windows API declaration.